Kyle46220/workflows/tools.md

 ## Agents
  - Manus Ai - this is a really good agent where you just type what you want and it will spend a couple of hours building the whole project, and testing and deploying. you only get a couple of goes with free credits. you need to specify what you want in lots of detail.
  - genspark super agent https://www.genspark.ai/ - apparently smarter than manus ai but haven't used it much yet.

-- Devin - h havent used this yet, but it thinks its pretty good especially cos it manages project documentation as well as the code.
+- Devin - havent used this yet, but it thinks its pretty good especially cos it manages project documentation as well as the code.

 ## app prototype builders
  They all kind of do the same thing. you just type in what yoyu want and it builds a ui.
 I think Replit can do Flutter apps.